Code-Institute-Submissions/milestone-project-1_AprResub/README.md

 - I recieved help from a [tutorial](https://www.youtube.com/watch?v=gt8zOLQ8A0w) on how to make a responsive navbar with a logo.
 - I recieved help from a [tutorial](https://www.youtube.com/watch?v=vsBaCblIOuQ) on how to make a responsive footer.
 - I recieved help from [w3schools](https://www.w3schools.com/) on understanding concepts and adding social links.

+### Other

+Special thanks to Anna Greaves, for uploading and sharing her educational purposed website to [github](https://github.com/AJGreaves/portrait-artist/) and giving permission to use her readme as an example to follow.
+It was very helpful and made it easier to structure the readme.